zio/zio/docs/reference/architecture/architectural-patterns.md

 ---
-id: zio-architectural-patterns
+id: architectural-patterns
-title: "ZIO Architectural Patterns"
+title: "Architectural Patterns"
 ---

 In this section, we are going to talk about the design elements of a ZIO application and the ZIO idiomatic way of structuring codes to write ZIO applications.